SynthstromAudible/DelugeFirmware/docs/features/automation_view.md

 The Automation Arranger View can be accessed from the Arranger View by pressing the Shift + Song buttons.

 The Automation Clip View can be accessed from the Clip View by pressing on the Clip button.
 The Clip button will flash when you are in the Automation Clip View

+Automation View can also be accessed from the Sound menu for any automatable parameter, patch cable, modulation depth.
+While in the menu, press Clip (if you're in a clip) or Song (if you're in arranger) to exit out of the menu and enter the Automation Editor for that parameter.

 Some additional things to note: